C-Loftus/Princeton-Thesis/doc/main.md

 The first additions I made to the codebase was creating a series of phrase scripts.
 As mentioned previously, phrase scripts map a voice command to a shell script action.
 The first set of phrase scripts I created were located at `numen-modifications/talon*.phrases`.
 The purpose of these scripts are to mimic Talon scripts for those who are coming to Numen from previous experience with Talon accessibility software.
 As such, command names will be more familiar for new users looking to enter this new platform.

 The next set of scripts I made include `numen-modifications/sxmo.phrases`.
 In this file I wrote commands for interacting with SXMO specifically from Numen.
-As a result, these scripts allow the user to navigate through context menus and mimic the touchscreen or volume rocker gestures that normally control the interface.These gesture commands are normally abstracted away from the user and I had to search through the source code to find the proper shell actions. \footnote{ \url{< https://sources.debian.org/src/sxmo-utils/1.12.0-6/configs/default_hooks/three_button_touchscreen/sxmo_hook_inputhandler.sh/ }} Now with these phrase scripts implemented, the user can control a mobile Linux smartphone with commands similar to those in Talon, and do so within SXMO's interface.
+As a result, these scripts allow the user to navigate through context menus and mimic the touchscreen or volume rocker gestures that normally control the interface.These gesture commands are normally abstracted away from the user and I had to search through the source code to find the proper shell actions. \footnote{\url{https://sources.debian.org/src/sxmo-utils/1.12.0-6/configs/default_hooks/three_button_touchscreen/sxmo_hook_inputhandler.sh/}} Now with these phrase scripts implemented, the user can control a mobile Linux smartphone with commands similar to those in Talon, and do so within SXMO's interface.

 With all these additions now summarized, I believe Talon users and others interested in voice controlled accessibility software have a strong foundation to build upon.